-Milstein's writings have appeared in Science, Academy of Management Executive, Sloan Management Review, FACTS, Environmental Finance, and Value, as well as various edited books.
+Milstein's writings have appeared in Science, Academy of Management Executive, Sloan Management Review, FACTS, Case Research Journal, Environmental Finance, and Value, as well as various edited books.
 He is an award-winning author of several popular teaching cases.

-From 2004 to 2006, Milstein was the business research director for the Sustainable Enterprise Program at the World Resources Institute (WRI), a non-profit, non-partisan think tank located in Washington, D.C.
-There, he oversaw a number of projects and initiatives in the U.S., Latin America, and China related to strategy and innovation in the private sector.
+Previously, Dr. Milstein was the business research director for the Sustainable Enterprise Program at the World Resources Institute (WRI), a non-profit, non-partisan think tank located in Washington, D.C. where, he oversaw a number of projects and initiatives in the U.S., Latin America, and China related to strategy and innovation in the private sector.
 He also served on the faculty of the Kenan-Flagler Business School at The University of North Carolina at Chapel Hill, where he directed research and strategy for the school's Center for Sustainable Enterprise.

 Milstein earned a BA in economics and Japanese from the University of Michigan.
 He later earned both an MBA in general management and an MS in natural resource policy from the University of Michigan's dual-degree Corporate Environmental Management (now Erb) Program.
 He received his PhD in strategic management from the University of North Carolina at Chapel Hill.